lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 Transfers `amount` of tokens from `from` to `to`.
 The `force` parameter will be used when notifying the token sender and receiver and revert.

 MUST emit a [Transfer event](#transfer) when transfer was successful.
+MUST emit a [OperatorAuthorizationChanged](#operatorauthorizationchanged) or [OperatorRevoked](#operatorrevoked) when the transfer is done by an operator and his allowance was changed.

 _Parameters:_